 As you can see, the Chords 1 Book is going to be filled with so many fun activities to help your students conquer Chords like cake!
 From the descriptions of each page, you can gather that NoteMatch will be a HUGE help in learning these chords with ease as well.
 Not only does NoteMatch physically bring note reading to life, but it also makes lessons that much more fun when students get to draw in their notes!

-Get ready for the launch of the Chords 1 Book by purchasing your NoteMatch or printing out the Mini-NoteMatch found in this blog post!
+Grab the Chords 1 Book and purchasing your NoteMatch or printing out the Mini-NoteMatch found in this blog post!

 My snowman and “imposter” teaching trick are just a few of many… to learn ALL my teaching methods and techniques, consider becoming a Certified Cascade Method Teacher!